whekman/whekman/README.md

 Willem has a background in physics, education and (scientific) model development and is training to become a knowledgeable software engineer and work professionally as such.

-He is interested in systems design and currently studying computer science fundamentals to have a solid foundation before setting off on the job market.
+He is interested in systems design and is currently studying CS fundamentals (also see his GH projects) to have a basic foundation in CS before setting off on the job market.

 Willem's Hobbies: Reading (Spanish lit. till pop philosophy), cooking, (motor)cycle touring

 <!--
 **whekman/whekman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.